ndobek/CourseworkShowcase/README.md

-# CourseworkShowcase
+# Coursework Showcase

-Showcase of miscellaneous coursework
+Showcase of miscellaneous coursework in various languages